-Maybe no oven except the rocket stove or outdoors.
+Maybe no oven except the rocket stove or outdoors (solar & otherwise).
+Ovens just aren't a good way to cook unless you want to heat up the space.
 But some kind of broiler is a must.

 The stairwell/ventilation stack might be a bump out in which case the space under will be utility.
 Or if inside the living, something else clever will be done to use the space.
 Storage wall, library, tuck the sofa under it....

-Also considering keeping a certain amount of appliances/lighting DC power for efficiency, with a small amount of storage.
+Also considering keeping a certain amount of appliances/lighting DC power for efficiency, with a small amount of battery storage for night/emergency.

 Solar thermal assisted Mini-Split AC.

 PV with some DC storage, some grid tied AC

 Rustic Midcentury.
 Most walls will be a pale cheery spring green. or different shades of such a color.

 Absolutely no recessed lighting anywhere.
 Or ugly vents.

 A mid-centrury Mod wooden grid system for walls & ceiling to mount artwork & lights.

 I think oscilating fans are more energy efficient than ceiling.
 Is that right?
 There are wall mountable fans.
 Vintage looking.